kot-behemoth/kitsunadata-docs/docs/index.md

     The project is very much in the pre-alpha stage.
 This is more of an experiment and is not meant for produciton workloads.

+### Main Features

+1. **🧪 From laptop to production in minutes** - Develop locally with DuckDB, deploy with the same code.
+No more "it works on my machine" problems.

+1. **⚡ Lightning-fast analytics on any data size** - DuckDB's column-oriented design handles gigabytes of data on modest hardware.
+Query billions of rows in seconds.

+1. **📊 Beautiful dashboards** - Drag-and-drop dataviz with Metabase.
+Perfect for everyone - tech and non-tech alike.

+1. **💸 Scale without breaking the bank** - Enterprise-grade data stack for as little as $30/month.
+DuckDB + SQLMesh's efficiency means less compute costs than Snowflake or BigQuery.

+1. **🔄 30+ ready-to-use integrations** - Instant integrations with dlt for Stripe, GitHub, Salesforce, and more.
+Connect your SaaS tools with minimal code.

+1. **🤖 Just ask your DB** - Ask questions in plain English with DuckDB's MCP.
+Get immediate answers without writing complex queries.

+1. **🔍 End-to-end data lineage** - SQLMesh tracks transformations from raw to gold data.
+Understand exactly where metrics come from and debug easily.

 ### Goals

 - Local-first development for the entire stack.